kgboamah/kgboamah/README.md

 - 👋 Hi, I’m @kgboamah
-- 👀 I’m interested in ...
+- 👀 I’m interested in security risk management
 - 🌱 I’m currently learning Master in Cybersecurity at GVSU
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects on current cybersecurity trends and mitigations
 - 📫 How to reach me
 - 😄 Pronouns: He/his
 - ⚡ Fun fact: I love taking portriat photography at my free times.